 Bas-Relief Project 1

 It is easy to create bas-relief art using clay.
-Here is a step-by-step project creating a bas-relief tile:
+Here is a step-by-step project for creating a bas-relief tile.

-Roll out your clay between two wooden rulers to get a level thickness of around 20mm and cut it into the shape you would like your tile.
+Roll out your clay between two wooden rulers to get a level thickness of around 20mm and cut it into the shape you would like your tile to be.

-Remove the excess clay with a craft knife and cover your tile in paper and place it in a plastic bag, allowing it to go leather-hard.
+Remove the excess clay with a craft knife, cover your tile in paper and place it in a plastic bag, allowing it to go leather-hard.
 This should take around two days.

 Once leather-hard, lay your design sheet on top of the tile (it shouldn't move around too much as the clay is quite tacky).
 Use a ball-point pen to draw over your design, allowing the lines to indent on the clay below.